 Are Electric Scooters Catching Fire?
 [And How To Prevent It?]

-Electric scooters can catch fire at times.
-However, the occurrence of such incidents isn’t as common as it was several years ago.
-The main reasons why an e-scooter can ignite are using faulty, low-quality batteries and improperly charging, maintaining, and storing the scooter.
+Electric scooters can catch fire at times, but the occurrence of such incidents isn’t as common as it was several years ago.
+The main reasons why an e-scooter can ignite are using faulty low-quality batteries and improperly charging, and not storing the scooter properly.

 A woman riding an electric scooter